 Last Will and Testament made by an individual with spouse and children.
-Give everything to spouse first, but if spouse dies first, give all to children in equal shares.
-The Will must be executed as a deed in front of 2 witnesses (some jurisdiction may require 3, please consult your local lawyer) who are not beneficiaries in order to be valid.
+Give everything to the spouse first, but if the spouse dies first, give all to children in equal shares.
+The Will must be executed as a deed in front of 2 witnesses (some jurisdiction may require 3, please consult your local lawyer) who are not beneficiaries to be valid.
 Please inform your executors on where you are keeping the original Will.

-The Donor of the Will appoints the spouse as Executor and Trustee of the Will, and if spouse is unavailable, unable or unwilling to serve, provided that there should be at all times one (1) Executor and Trustee of this Will, in the order of priority of a list provided by the Donor, as alternate Executor and Trustee.
+The Donor of the Will appoints the spouse as Executor and Trustee of the Will, and if the spouse is unavailable, unable, or unwilling to serve, provided that there should be at all times one (1) Executor and Trustee of this Will, in the order of priority of a list provided by the Donor, as alternate Executor and Trustee.
 The Executor and alternate shall have all powers granted by applicable laws to carry out all provisions of this Will, may use provisions and procedures for the simplified handling of estates, may hold in trust the share of any minor Beneficiary until the age of consent.

 Immediately following the death of the Donor, the Executor and Trustee will be authorised to exercise all provisions of this Last Will & Testament and to use the assets from the estate to make necessary arrangements, without any unnecessary delay, for the following items:

 (i) To pay personal debts, obligations, expenses of the last illness, administration of the estate, funeral, and testamentary expenses.